choderalab/yank/docs/algorithms.rst

 OpenMM supports several electrostatics models for the periodic simulation boxes used with explicit solvent calculations, all of which are accessible in YANK:

 * ``PME`` - **Particle mesh Ewald (PME)** :cite:`Essmann1995,Toukmaji1996` is the "gold standard" for accurate long-range treatment of electrostatics in periodic solvated systems.
-    .. todo:: Levi Naden has a trick we can use to fix this issue.

 * ``CutoffPeriodic`` - **Reaction field electrostatics** :cite:`Tironi1995` is a faster, less accurate methods for treating electrostatics in solvated systems that assumes a uniform dielectric outside the nonbonded cutoff distance.
     .. warning:: |EwaldWarn|